-NOTE The Performance Monitor reports volume metrics and volume group or disk pool metrics at the storage array level, regardless of volume controller ownership changes that might occur during monitoring.
+NOTE The Performance Monitor reports volume metrics and volume group metrics at the storage array level, regardless of volume controller ownership changes that might occur during monitoring.

 Viewing Performance Data

 The Performance Monitor provides both real-time analysis and historical context of performance metrics.
 The metrics are available in either of two views: